-We are very pleased to present our pro clima Airtightness and Moisture Control Study for New Zealand.
+We are very pleased to present our updated

-The study is based on factual evidence and computer-based simulations of the combined heat and moisture transport of roof and wall structures, taking the natural environmental conditions and moisture transport mechanisms within building materials into consideration.
-The simulations are done using a computer programme called WUFI of which BRANZ is the local partner for New Zealand.
-WUFI uses verified climate data from NIWA, also used by EECA for their home energy rating scheme (HERS).
+The New Zealand focused study is based on factual evidence and computer-based simulations of the combined heat and moisture transport of roof and wall structures, taking the natural environmental conditions and moisture transport mechanisms within building materials into consideration.
+The simulations are done using a computer programme called WUFI® of which BRANZ is the local partner for New Zealand.
+WUFI® uses verified climate data from NIWA, also used by EECA for their home energy rating scheme (HERS).

 It is now possible to address and solve these issues.The pro clima system suits the New Zealand weather elements by combatting mould and condensation, protecting against structural damage and providing warm energy efficient comfort throughout all seasons.
 A high standard of building is possible in a practical and cost effective way.

 We hope the knowledge we share with you will provide significant new insight into the far reaching impact of draughty, damp construction in New Zealand.
-Healthy, comfortable living is a basic need for 21st century living!
+Healthy, comfortable, durable and energy-efficient living is a basic need for 21st century living!